spkcspider/spkcspider/README.md

 * referrer=<url>: send token to referrer, client verifies with hash that he has control.
 Note: persistent features (e.g. WebCfg) work only if "Persistence" Feature is active
   * intention=sl: server-less referrer mode: token is transferred as GET parameter and no POST request is made (less secure as client sees token)
   * payload=<foo>: passed on successfull requests (including post), e.g. for sessionid
-  * intention=payment: referrer can initiate payments (referrer sends link along with payment informations to payment provider which allows the user to confirm the transaction with a second kind of authentication)
+  * intention=payment: referrer can initiate payments
   * intention=login: referrer uses spkcspider for login (note: referrer should be the one where the user is logging in, check referrer field for that)
 * embed_big=true: only for staff and superuser: Overrides maximal size of files which are embedded in graphs (only for default helper)

+## payment intention

+Should have a second auth e.g. pw on payment provider

+Requires GET parameter
+* cur=<currency>: currency code
+* amount=<decimalamount|inf>: how much can the referrer maximal request

+Optionally:
+* capture=<true/false>

 ## search parameters